-As the situation continues to develop, it is important that organisations keep up to date with the latest advice and take steps to help to safeguard their employees.
+It is important that organisations keep up to date with the latest advice [ref 2] and take steps to help to safeguard their employees.

 Hygiene and Social Distancing

-- Personal hygiene: Ensure adequate supplies of disposable towels and soap.
-Encourage employees to wash their hands after each contact.
+- Personal hygiene: Ensure workers have access to adequate supplies of disposable towels and soap, and encourage them to wash their hands after each contact.

-- Early and effective notification: Employees should report any symptoms of illness, even if minor.
-Particular attention should be paid to coughs, temperatures, fatigue, and muscle aches.
-Once reported, employees should be removed from rotation and sent home or directed to seek medical help.
+- Early and effective notification: Employees should be urged to report any symptoms of illness, however minor, and in particular, coughs, temperatures, fatigue, and muscle aches.
+Once they have reported, employees should be removed from rotation and sent home or directed to seek medical help.

-- Segregation of areas: Segregate areas that are in contact with the external environment, for example the goods reception, from other areas, such as storage, order fulfilment, and office areas.
+- Segregation of areas: Segregate the areas that are most at risk from outside contamination, such as the goods reception, from other areas, such as storage, order fulfilment, or office.

-- Avoidance of unnecessary contact at delivery points: Many organisations will not require drivers to load or unload so the driver should remain in the vehicle.
+- Avoid unnecessary contact at delivery points: Many organisations will not require drivers to load/unload, but encourage workers to stay in the vehicle to maintain social distancing.

 - New employees or agency staff: The requirements around driver training and competency remain unchanged.
-It may be more difficult to use traditional methods of monitoring a new driver’s performance, with new guidance on social distancing.
-Organisations should use their telematics and in-vehicle cameras to monitor driver behaviour more closely during the early days of their employment.
+It may be more difficult to use the usual methods of monitoring a new driver’s performance, with new guidance on social distancing.
+Organisations should use their telematics and in-vehicle cameras to monitor new driver behaviour.

-- Changing risk profile: Recognise that the health and safety risk profile of the business is likely to change as people are required to self-isolate meaning usual risk assessments and controls may no longer work.
-The employer must re-evaluate and work to minimise the foreseeable risks in the face of the current and evolving circumstances.
+- Changing risk profile: Recognise that the health and safety risk profile of the business is likely to change as people self-isolate, and that usual risk assessments and controls may no longer work.
+Employers must re-evaluate and change procedures in order to minimise foreseeable risks in the face of current and evolving circumstances.

 With pressure on operators to meet increased demand, the next few months will be challenging.
 Keeping the supply chains moving will rely on prioritising the health and safety of the workforce, and the long-term health of the business relies on proper attention to and care for employees now.